 In Edinburgh, HP Sauce is cut with vinegar, to become “soss,” and is sloshed on fish and chips.

 In January 2015, The Guardian newspaper could hardly contain its glee as it reported that HP Sauce sales were down 19 percent over the previous year.
 The paper has long carried on a campaign of snooty putdowns against this noble product.
 Calling it a “taste-bud bully,” Tony Naylor remarked that the sales decline “… represents a glimmer of hope that Britain’s relationship with food is, finally, maturing.”

 Ketchup or Brown Sauce with the Full English Breakfast?
-The Liverpool Echo reports (November 2016) “The debate has been settled and the age-old sauce argument put to the sword as 39% of people said it was their go to sauce for fry-ups, with only 31% choosing red.”
+The Liverpool Echo reports (November 2016) “The debate has been settled and the age-old sauce argument put to the sword as 39 percent of people said it was their go to sauce for fry-ups, with only 31 percent choosing red.”
 Perhaps not as decisive a victory as could be hoped for, leading to speculation the vote was rigged by the dark forces of The Guardian.

 - “HP Sauce’s Recipe Secretly Changed After 116 Years by American Owners of the Great British Condiment.”
 Russell Myers, Daily Mail, September 10, 2011.

 - “Consider the Brown Sauce.”
 Oliver Thring, The Guardian, May 4, 2010.

 - “The HP Sauce Story.” h2g2, November 3, 2008.

 - “Brown Sauce Sales Are Falling: Has Britain Finally Come to its Senses?”
 Tony Naylor, The Guardian, January 5, 2015.

 - “Liverpool’s Perfect Fry-up REVEALED and Red vs Brown Sauce Debate Settled.”
 Connor Dunn, Liverpool Echo, November 20, 2016.